harshu078600-tech/harshu078600-tech/README.md

 -  **Backend** — FastAPI, Python, PostgreSQL, Redis
 ---

-## The Way I Think

-I don't follow the standard path.
-I pick a destination and figure out the road as I go.
-That's true for code, for learning, and for life.

-I believe the best engineers aren't the ones who know the most — they're the ones who can figure out anything.

----

 ## Fun Facts
 -  I love to wander — new places, new perspectives, always moving